How I’ve Earned Over $1,000 with Cash Back and Price Drop Apps like Earny, Ebates, Paribus and Sift (Without Lifting a Finger!)

 Keep doing what you’re doing, little buddy — I know you’ve got my back! 🙂

-The Sift app tracks online purchases to identify potential refund opportunities due to price drops.
-Sift also does much more — unlocking the hidden potential of your credit card that you probably never knew existed.
+Like Earny, the Sift app tracks online purchases to identify potential refund opportunities due to price drops.
+Sift also similarly unlocks the hidden potential of your credit cards that you probably never knew existed.

-When it comes to comparing Paribus vs Sift vs Earny, you will find that all three require access to your online purchases by way of your email inbox.
+When it comes to comparing Sift vs Earny, you will find that both require access to your online purchases by way of your email inbox.

 Your digital receipts are monitored for price drops.
-And like Paribus and Earny, Sift automatically files a claim on your behalf.
+And like Earny, Sift automatically files a claim on your behalf.

 (Note: Depending on how you have your account set up, you may need to add one teensy little step before the claim is filed.
 Like hit an Okay button, or log into your credit card account.)